 I find it quite silly that someone would want to buy used make-up products, especially those mentioned above.
 Maybe they want to try better brands at discounted rates, but totally not worth it man.
 I rather not take the risk and just buy cheaper drugstore products.

 There are some sellers who are.. selling expired items!
-I’m not sure who will want to buy expired items to use… Even if it’s given to me for free, I will also not be willing to accept.
-Damn wtf this seller selling products that have expired for more than a year.. but at least she’s honest about it.
+I’m not sure who will want to buy expired items to use… Even if it’s given to me for free, I am also not willing to accept.
+There’s a seller selling products that have expired for more than a year.. but at least she’s honest about it.

 Printscreens were taken when I was writing this post